Jason Stephens | April 16, 2020 | Car Accidents

 - Investigate potential defective product claims.

-- Hire accident reconstructionist and other accident experts.
+- Hire accident reconstructionists and other accident experts.

 - Inspect the vehicles to assess the damage to each vehicle involved in the car accident.

 In many cases, the evidence gathered through the accident investigation reveals who was at fault for the cause of the crash.
-However, some car accident cases are more complicated.
-There may not be sufficient evidence to identify the party responsible for causing the car accident.
+However, some Fort Worth car accident cases are more complicated.
+There may not be sufficient evidence to identify the party responsible for causing the car accident near you.

 In those cases, a more detailed examination of the car accident damage could help determine fault.
 In many cases, experts are retained to perform a detailed examination of the car accident damage.

-Using Damage to the Vehicles to Prove Fault for a Car Accident Claim
+Using Damage to the Vehicles to Prove Fault for a Fort Worth Car Accident Claim

 During a collision, each vehicle sustains damage.
 The location and severity of the damage to the vehicles can reveal details about how the crash occurred.
-For example, if both vehicles have front end damage, it could be difficult to determine which vehicle caused the accident from the damage.
+For example, if both vehicles have front end damage, it could be difficult to determine which vehicle caused the accident from the damage, causing a head-on accident.

-On the other hand, if one car has front end damage and the other vehicle has rear-end damage, it is assumed that the vehicle with front end damage caused the crash by slamming into the rear of the other vehicle.
+On the other hand, if one car has front end damage and the other vehicle has rear-end damage, it is assumed that the vehicle with front end damage caused the crash by slamming into the rear of the other vehicle, causing a rear-end accident.

 However, if one car has front end damage and the other vehicle as damage to the side passenger door, it could be evidence of a failure to yield the right of way claim.
 The vehicle with the damage to the side of the vehicle turned left in front of the other vehicle.
 Unfortunately, that might not be sufficient to prove fault either because both drivers may claim to have had the right of way when the crash occurred.